The Truth About Hybrid Workspaces

 According to Sodexo research, sustainability is a core element for Gen X and millennials with regard to corporate social responsibility.
 ‘Initiatives that represent the passion and commitment of people who choose to live their values through their work’ relate closely to morale, intent to remain with an organisation and overall satisfaction at their place of employment Sodexo suggests.
 Furthermore, ‘organisations that inspire people to connect with their community and create meaningful, sustainable work environments can retain top talent, especially among the younger generations’.
 When it comes to attracting millennials, sustainability is imperative.

 As we continue to support small business growth, it’s important to offer more influential factors that can improve business culture, performance and understanding.
-Diversity in the workspace is an excellent way to add new perspectives and increase innovation within the company.
-How does a small business with less than 10 employees get much of a chance at experiencing diversity?
+Diversity in the workplace is an excellent way to add new perspectives, and increase innovation within the company.
+How does a small business with less the 10 employees get much of a chance at experiencing diversity?
 You guessed it – in a coworking or hybrid space.
-One shared workspace could house up to 200 individual tenants – or more, and with most if not all arranging regular networking events, the interaction with different demographics is limitless.
+Any one shared space could house up to 200 individual tenants or more, and with most if not all arranging regular networking events, the interaction with different demographics is limitless.

 An article from Hays Recruitment describes four key benefits of diversity including increased innovation, improved attraction and retention, creating a meritocratic culture, as well as improving financial performance.
 The latter, being primarily focused around gender parity.

-So whether you’ve thought about going into a Hybrid workspace, Coworking or Serviced office or not, when you’re ready for a change of scenery, keep shared workspaces in mind.
-They do more for you than you think!
-Check out our available workspaces here.
+So whether you’ve thought about going into a Hybrid, Coworking or Private Office space already or not, when you’re next ready for a change of scenery, keep shared spaces in mind.
+They could do more for you than you think!